No overdraft interest on the first £250 of your arranged overdraft (subject to status)

 Opting out of alerts may mean you miss important information which can help you avoid costs.
 If you choose to opt out of text alerts, this will apply to all personal current accounts you hold with first direct.

-I think I went into an unarranged overdraft late in the evening or early in the morning, but I didn’t get an alert.
+I think I went into an arranged or unarranged overdraft late in the evening or early in the morning, but I didn’t get an alert.